-It’s so easy to make your own Homemade Taco Seasoning right at home with spices you probably already have on-hand!
+It’s so easy to make your own Homemade Taco Seasoning right at home with spices you probably already have on-hand.
+Not only is this simple DIY seasoning packed with flavor, it’s also budget-friendly, too!

 I’d say this seasoning is considered “medium”, right between mild and hot.
 It’s not mild and it’s not overly hot but does have a little kick from the crushed red pepper.